The best business credit cards

 Your business bank account debit card

-If you don’t fancy or can’t get the PayPal card, you might be better off just using your business debit card.
+If you don’t fancy or can’t get a PayPal card, you might be better off just using your business debit card.
 The money will come straight out of your account and it won’t cost you anything if you get a free business account.

 The best business cashback credit cards